5 Coach-approved Tips To Get Better at Running (Yes, Really!)

 2.Consider strides before sprints.

-While sprint workouts have their place — more on that later — going into an all-out sprint may backfire since it can be jarring to the body unless you're conditioned for it, said Whitney Heins, a Knoxville, Tenn.-based, VDOT-certified running coach and founder of The Mother Runners.
-As a way to work toward that, do strides instead, she said.
+While sprint workouts have their place—more on that later—going into an all-out sprint may backfire since it can be jarring to the body unless you're conditioned for it, said Whitney Heins, a Knoxville, Tennessee-based, VDOT-certified running coach and founder of The Mother Runners.
+As a way to work towards that, do strides instead, she said.

 These are gradual accelerations over the course of 20 to 30 seconds, until you crest briefly at your top speed and then decelerate for another 30 seconds back to your normal running speed.
 Doing a couple of these during a run, even just a few times a week, can have a profound impact on your fitness, Heins said.